 What is a chart of accounts for short-term rentals?

-A Chart of Accounts (COA) is the backbone of your financial system, acting as a categorized index of every transaction within your business.
-For short-term rental investors, this list is far more dynamic than a traditional lease ledger.
-It must account for high-frequency revenue streams and variable expenses, organizing them into five core categories: Assets, Liabilities, Equity, Income, and Expenses.
+A chart of accounts (COA) is a categorized index of all financial transactions within your business.
+For short-term rental investors, this index is far more dynamic than a traditional lease ledger.
+It accounts for high-frequency revenue streams from nightly bookings, variable expenses tied to guest turnover, and platform-specific fees that vary with each reservation.

 How to set up a chart of accounts for short-term rentals